Call for participation

 - A scheduled overview of planned activities

 - A draft of the call for workshop participation

 - The promotional strategy, detailing how the organisers plan to recruit and select participants

-- Instructor(s) background, provided as short biographical notes
+- Facilitator(s) background, provided as short biographical notes

 The selection process is curated.
 Course selection will happen by the discretion of the Courses Chairs.
 Acceptance of proposals will be informed by factors such as:

 - Value for the participants